luxedo/nythop/README.md

 up by keeping things just familiar enough to fool you into thinking you know what’s happening.
 But in practice?
 It’s perfectly unreadable – just as any good esolang should be.

-Fly with the freedom of _Nythop_ with the following examples:
+Enjoy the freedom of _Nythop_ with these examples:

 <!-- prettier-ignore-start -->
 ```